-In the 80s – 90s, the Nigerian movie industry saw the likes of great films such as “Diamond Ring”, “The Only Nigerian Girl”, “Igodo”, ”Isakaba” etc., being made and enjoyed by millions of Nigerians worldwide – yes best believe that the CDs of those movies made their way out of the country.
-There was even a scene in MIA’s Paper Planes video where the cover of a Nollywood movie was shown.
+In the 80s – 90s, the Nigerian movie industry birthed great films such as “Diamond Ring”, “The Only Nigerian Girl”, “Igodo”, ”Isakaba” etc., which were enjoyed by millions of Nigerians worldwide – yes best believe that the CDs of those movies made their way out of the country.
+There was even a scene in MIA’s Paper Planes music video where the cover of a Nollywood movie was shown.

-But the late 90s saw a disastrous fall in the quality of movies made in Nollywood.
-While fans, actors, and actresses basked in the fact that Nollywood was the third largest movie producing industry in the world, only bested by America’s Hollywood and India’s Bollywood, the number of movies produced were large but 90% were no doubt piss poor.
+However, the late 90s saw a disastrous fall in the quality of movies made in Nollywood.
+While fans, actors, and actresses basked in the fact that Nollywood was the third largest movie producing industry in the world, only bested by America’s Hollywood and India’s Bollywood, the number of movies produced were large but 90% of them were no doubt piss poor.

 The industry got so lazy that the names of the movies were all ‘spinoffs’ of one movie, with basically the same storyline, but different actors.
 Movies like “Blind Love” saw its name ripped off to become “Love is Blind”, “When Love goes blind”, “Is Love Blind?”, “Blinded by Love”, etc., and a 1 hour 45 minutes movie was cut into 45 minutes each to make sure it had parts 1 & 2.

-However, Kunle Afolayan’s plan to raise the bar and lift Nollywood from the filth worked out nicely with movies like Figurine, October 1st, Phone Swap, etc. The movies saw a drastic and much-needed change in video and sound quality, script, directing, and acting.
-And thanks to directors like Wangi Mba-Uzoukwu, Kemi Adetigba, Robert O. Peters, etc., Nigerians all over the country troop into cinema halls with their popcorn to kick back, relax, and enjoy wonderful and beautiful movies.
+However, Kunle Afolayan’s plan to raise the bar and lift Nollywood from the filth worked out nicely with movies like Figurine, October 1st, Phone Swap, etc. His movies brought a much-needed change in video and sound quality, script, directing, and acting, and thanks to directors like Wangi Mba-Uzoukwu, Kemi Adetiba, Robert O. Peters, etc., Nigerians all over the country troop into cinema halls with their popcorn to kick back, relax, and enjoy wonderful and beautiful movies.

 You might like: Savagery moments to start the new year!